safeh2o/swot-ann/README.md

 must be specified.
 To import input data from a .csv file use `import_data_from_csv(filename)`, specifying the name of the csv file containing the inputs, with the parameter `filename`.

+### Scripts

+#### run_swot_script

+This script makes predictions on inputs from a csv file, using a pretrained SWOT network and outputs the results in the console and saves the results in a csv file.
+This script is called by the command line.
+The script can be called using the following command:

+`python run_swot_script arg1 arg2 arg3`

+where:
+1. arg1: The csv file containing the inputs (ex.
+SWOTAllData.csv)
+2. arg2: The directory containing the pretrained models (ex. untitled_network)
+3. arg3: The output csv file (ex. results.csv)

+i.e. `python run_swot_script SWOTAllData.csv untitled_network results.csv`
+`

 #### Libraries

 Install the following libraries for the Network to work: